AAVSO/VStar/ReadMe.txt

 file.
 Ant can be downloaded from http://ant.apache.org/ and 1.7.0 or higher is assumed.

-VStar uses the following libraries (TODO: review versions):
+VStar uses the following libraries:

-- jcommon-1.0.9.jar
+- jcommon-1.0.16.jar
-- jfreechart-1.0.5.jar
+- jfreechart-1.0.13.jar
-- mysql-connector-java-5.0.5-bin.jar
+- mysql-connector-java-5.0.5-bin.jar (TODO: review)

 For testing, JUnit 3.8.2 or higher is assumed (http://www.junit.org).